by Brandie Genske

 One day Evan and the other students approached Genske with a proposition that they spend the entire block period each day working on MindPlay.
 Genske challenged them to put together a presentation for the Pupil Services Director to get permission to do so.
 The students followed through and were given the green light.

-Among Evan’s significant wins from working with Genske and MindPlay was a 50 percent improvement in spelling in just six weeks and an increase of two grade levels in reading by the end of the year.
-As well, Genske worked with the boy on mastering how to start and stop with commas— a particular problem with stutterers who, once they stop speaking, have a hard time starting again.
-As a result of his progress, Evan gained a new self-confidence and his teachers reported to Genske that he was doing much better in all his other classes.
+Among Evan’s significant wins from working with Genske and MindPlay, was a 50 percent improvement in spelling in just six weeks and an increase of two grade levels in reading by the end of the year.
+As well, Genske worked with the boy on mastering how to start and stop with commas – a particular problem with stutterers who, once they stop speaking, have a hard time starting again.
+As a result of his progress, Evan gained new self-confidence and his teachers reported to Genske that he was doing much better in all his other classes.

-After his year of working with MindPlay, Evan had to move on to another school where he requested the teacher allow him to continue his work with MindPlay.
+After a year of his working with MindPlay, Evan had to move on to another school where he requested the teacher allow him to continue his work with MindPlay.
 Unfortunately, that did not happen.
-Now in high school, Evan still struggles, but he has not forgotten Genske and MindPlay and how they brought him hope, encouragement and success after years of failure.
+Now in high school, Evan still struggles, but he has not forgotten Genske and MindPlay, and how they brought him hope, encouragement, and success after years of failure.
 He is still in touch with Genske, the teacher who believed in him and supported him.
-“I think the story is essentially about how a boy who was facing multiple challenges was able to finally see how he could grow and improve,” say Genske.
+“I think the story is essentially about how a boy who was facing multiple challenges was able to finally see how he could grow and improve,” said Genske.
 “Simply put, MindPlay has changed his life.”